nabilatajrin/Stanford-Online-Lagunita-Engineering-CS101-SP-Computer-Science-101-/README.md

 # Stanford-Online-Lagunita-Engineering-CS101-SP-Computer-Science-101-

+This repository contains some test programs of tanford-online-lagunita-engineering-cs101-sp-computer-science-101.
 CS101 teaches the essential features of computers with some neat image and code exercises.
 CS101 is geared for people with zero prior computer experience apart from using a browser.

 [Stanfor Online Lagunita Engineering: CS101-SP Computer Science 101](https://lagunita.stanford.edu/courses/Engineering/CS101/Summer2014/courseware/d1714dd9a6f84dd683be1eb737b6dbfe/d47eb90418a64f3b8c7a8e0467f0db45/1)